Parking Access Control System: The Best Choice for Any Property

 4. Keypad access control systems

-Installing a keypad alongside your barrier gate system is a great way to manage access at a parking lot.
-Approved tenants are assigned a code to enter so they can drive right through the gate.
+Installing a keypad access control system alongside your barrier gate system is a great way to manage parking lot access.
+Approved tenants are assigned a code to enter, so they can drive right through the gate.

-The biggest downside of keypad access control is the same as RFID keys: There’s no way for unexpected visitors to request access.
+The biggest downside of keypad access control is the same as that of RFID keys: Unexpected visitors cannot request access.

 woman using keypad door entry system